-In what is believed to be the first settlement of its kind, an ophthalmologist recently agreed to resolve a False Claims Act complaint that alleged he performed medically unnecessary laser services to Medicare patients and caused the hospital where the procedures were performed to file false claims, and, therefore, he also should be liable for those claims.

-The alleged unnecessary laser procedures included argon laser trabeculoplasties, lysis of adhesions, and laser peripheral iridotomies.
-While claims against ophthalmologists for unnecessary laser procedures are not new, this case, filed against Baltimore ophthalmologist John Kiely, MD, may be the first in which the government alleged that a physician was responsible for the false claims he filed, as well as for the false claims filed by the hospital where the services occurred.
+In what is believed to be the first settlement of its kind, an ophthalmologist recently agreed to resolve a False Claims Act complaint which alleged not only that he performed medically unnecessary laser services to Medicare patients, but that he caused the hospital where he performed the procedures to file false claims, and, therefore, he should be liable for those claims as well.
+The alleged unnecessary laser procedures included Argon Laser Trabeculoplasties, Lysis of Adhesions, and Laser Peripheral Iridotomies.
+While claims against ophthalmologists for unnecessary laser procedures are not new, this case, filed against Baltimore ophthalmologist John Kiely, MD, may be the first in which the government alleged that a physician was responsible for the false claims he filed, as well as for the false claims filed by the hospital where the services were performed.

 Under the False Claims Act, a defendant is liable for filing false claims, as well as for "causing false claims to be filed."
-In the government's view, because the laser services performed by Kiely were not medically necessary, not only were his claims false, but the claims filed by the hospital also were false.
-If the government were to prevail at trial, Kiely would have been responsible for the hospital's claims as well as his own claims, dramatically increasing his potential liability under the law.
-Rather than risk an unfavorable verdict, Kiely settled the case.
+In the government's view, because the laser services performed by Dr. Kiely were not medically necessary, not only were his claims false, but the claims filed by the hospital were false as well.
+If the government were to prevail at trial, Dr. Kiely would have been responsible for the hospital's claims as well as his own claims, dramatically increasing his potential liability under the law.
+Rather than risk an unfavorable verdict, Dr. Kiely settled the case.

-As a result of the settlement, Kiely agreed to pay \$1.4 million and to accept a voluntary 20-year exclusion from federal programs.
+As a result of the settlement, Dr. Kiely agreed to pay \$1.4 Million and to accept a voluntary 20 year exclusion from federal programs.
 This case, therefore, represents another example of the government taking more aggressive positions in enforcement cases, further raising the risk to physicians accused of providing services that, in the view of the government, are not appropriate.